Unicorn9x/discourse-spoiler-alert-auth/README.md

 https://meta.discourse.org/t/discourse-spoiler-alert-auth/12650/

 Spoiler plugin for [Discourse](http://discourse.org) that requires users to be logged in to reveal content.
-Highly inspired by the [spoiler-alert](http://joshbuddy.github.io/spoiler-alert/) jQuery plugin.

 ## Usage